This page on Black River history is a personal one for me.

-Black River holds a special place in Jamaica's past, and Black River History is worth telling.
+Black River holds a special place in Jamaica's past, and its history is worth telling.

 It seems certain that before the Spanish arrived in 1494, a Taino (Arawak) occupation site was in or near what is now the town.
 A Taino dump (midden) was located on the coast between the Black River Spa and the present Black River Hospital.
 Fragments of Taino pottery could be found on this site up to in the 1970's.
 Further inland, in the Spring Park area, the head of a Taino axe was found by a family friend - here's a picture of it.

 We are not sure how much of a town existed at the mouth of what was called the Rio Caobana (Mahogany River, changed by the British to Black River) during the time of Spanish settlement.
-In this period of Black River history, the Spanish in the area mainly occupied the Pedro Plains adjoining the Black River basin.
+In this period of Black River history, the Spanish in the area seem to have been concentrated in the Pedro Plains, which adjoin the Black River basin.
 There they established large cattle ranches called hatos.

 Soon after the English captured the island in 1655, they took possession of the Spanish ranches on the Pedro Plains, and began to populate the Black River basin.
-The town established at the mouth of the river was called Gravesend, as the swampy conditions and the attendant mosquitoes gave rise to malaria and cholera, which caused new arrivals to die in droves.
+The town established at the mouth of the river was named Black River, although for a few years it was also called Gravesend.
+The swampy conditions and the attendant mosquitoes gave rise to malaria and cholera, which caused new arrivals to die in droves.
 These days, we try to treat our tourists better!